Skip to Content

 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-Maryland might not seem like an exciting rockhounding state at first glance; however, there are a couple of spots here worthwhile.
-Although poor in gemstone and rock variety, Maryland shines in its high-quality serpentine.
+Maryland may not appear to be an exciting rockhounding state at first appearance, but there are a few sites worth visiting.
+Despite a lack of gemstone and rock variety, Maryland shines with high-quality serpentine.

-You can find quartz, emerald, flint, shark teeth, geodes, sea glass, gold, garnets, beryl, diamonds, various types of serpentine such as williamsite or picrolite, tourmaline, agate, calcite, feldspar, and other minerals.
-The old quarries and the Blue Ridge Mining District, or beaches along the Chesapeake Bay, are among the best places to rockhound.
+Quartz, emerald, flint, shark teeth, geodes, sea glass, gold, garnets, beryl, diamonds, serpentine (such as William site or picrolite), tourmaline, agate, calcite, feldspar, and other minerals can be found.
+Rockhounding is best done in historic quarries, the Blue Ridge Mining District, and on beaches along the Chesapeake Bay.

-Cecil Country, particularly the State Line Pits and Hartford County, are popular rockhounding areas for serpentine.
-The Blue Ridge Mining District is excellent for finding copper minerals, whereas the beaches near the Chesapeake Bay are filled with quartz crystals and shark teeth.
+Cecil Country is a popular serpentine rockhounding destination, specifically the State Line Pits and Hartford County.
+The Blue Ridge Mining District is ideal for discovering copper minerals, while the Chesapeake Bay beaches are teeming with quartz crystals and shark teeth.

 Best Rockhounding in Maryland